 Learn more about what to do when your chicken gets sick.

 Yes, Garlic provides the same benefits to chicks.
 You can start feeding them with a feed-garlic mixture to introduce them to the herb slowly.
 However, you must be mindful of the portion that you will be giving to your chicks.
-Too much Garlic is terrible for them.
+Too much garlic can be harmful to them.

-Garlic contains vitamins and minerals that boost your chicken’s immune system and fight off the common avian diseases and illnesses.
+Garlic contains vitamins and minerals that boost your chicken’s immune system and fight off common avian diseases and illnesses.
 It is best to incorporate Garlic into your chicken’s feed.
-However, it would help if you fed your chicken’s Garlic moderately.
-Otherwise, they will get sick.
+However, it would help if you fed your chicken’s Garlic moderately, too much garlic may lead to health issues.